daitangio/misterio/README.md

 # misterio
 Docker-compose based Ansible alternative.
-It hates spiders
+It hates spiders and it is super-easy to use.

 # So what?
 Misterio is a set of two tiny bash script you can use to "apply" a set of roles to a infinte numbers of hosts.

+# Why ?
-The only dependency is a recent version of docker-compose.
+1. The only dependency is a recent version of docker-compose.

-It do not relay on docker swarm: every host can be tiny and isolated.
+2. It do not relay on docker swarm or on K8s.
+It can run even on ultra-small nano containers.
+3. It is agent-less.
+It depends only on docker compose and bash
+4. Everything must be verionated to work: you cannot "forget" something.

 # How
 For every hostname, define a directory inside hosts/